 The company has experienced incredible top-line growth over the past years, with revenues up 106% year-on-year.

 Thanks to a massive investment from tobacco giant Altria Group, Cronos Group reported a $1.5 billion cash pile on its balance sheet at the end of 2019.
-While many of its competitors struggle for cash and start to face serious liquidity issues, Cronos Group has a comfortable runway to weather the crisis.
 The Altria investment will also allow Cronos to expand its distribution and its global reach, thanks to the massive distribution network of the maker of Marlboro.

-Cronos Group shares have fallen significantly (~70%) from their all-time high of $29 CAD in early 2019 which was the peak of the marijuana stock rush, although the company’s strong balance sheet, fast growth and new partnerships put it on track for a bright future.
+Cronos Group shares have fallen significantly (~70%) from their all-time high of $29 CAD in early 2019 which was the peak of the marijuana stock rush.

 2. Canopy Growth